ultral/ultral.github.io/it/200k_iac.md

 ![Interaction](assets/200k_int.png?raw=true "Interaction")

-Infrastructure it is not only code, it is also about interaction code <-> DevOps, DevOps <-> DevOps, IaC <-> people.
+Infrastructure is not only code, it is also about interaction code <-> DevOps, DevOps <-> DevOps, IaC <-> people.

 ## Bus factor

 ![Bus factor](assets/200k_int_bus.png?raw=true "Bus factor")

 Let us imagine, there is DevOps engineer John.
 John knows everything about your infrastructure.
-If John got hit by a bus, what would happen?
+If John gets hit by a bus, what will happen with your infrastructure?
 Unfortunately, it is almost a real case.
 Some time things happen.
 If it has happened and you do not share knowledge about IaC, Infrastructure among your team members you will face a lot of unpredictable & awkward consequences.
 There are some approaches for dealing with that.
 Let us chat about them.

 ## Pair DevOpsing

 ![Pair DevOpsing](assets/200k_int_pair.png?raw=true "Pair DevOpsing")

 It is like pair programming.
 In other words, there are two DevOps engineers and they use single laptop\keyboard for configuring infrastructure: configuring a server, creating Ansible role, etc. It sounds great, however, it did not work for us.
-There were some custom cases then it partially worked.
+There were some custom cases when it partially worked.
-* *Onboarding*: mentor & new person get a real task from a backlog and work together - transfer knowledge from mentor to the person.
+* *Onboarding*: Mentor & new person get a real task from a backlog and work together - transfer knowledge from mentor to the person.
-* *incident call*: During troubleshooting, there is a group of engineers, they are looking for a solution.
+* *Incident call*: During troubleshooting, there is a group of engineers, they are looking for a solution.
 The key point is that there is a person who leads this incident.
 The person shares screen & ideas.
 Other people are carefully following him and noticing bash tricks, mistakes, logs parsing etc.

 ## Code Review